 System identifies the move and begins processing

-Personalized estimates created for 127 contacts
+Personalized estimates created for 127 borrowers

 The Competitive Advantage